 Do I have to come to your studio?
 Although most of my milestone sessions and cake smashes are done in studio, I'm happy to discuss other locations as well.
 Most people prefer my studio mostly because the mess stays behind.
 I have done 1 year sessions and smashes on location as well, so we can definitely discuss option.

 Do I have to do a cake smash?
-No. You're welcome to book just a 1 year milestone session which is a little cheaper as there's no cake and no mess.
+No. You're welcome to book just a 1 year milestone session which is a bit less expensive as there's no cake and no mess.

 Do I provide the cake?
 No. I have a fantastic baker I work with who creates smash cakes for me based on the set design I work with you to create.
 She bakes wonderful standard cakes, but she can also create vegan, gluten free, or sugar free cakes if you desire one of those options.
 Any cake that survives, you're welcome to take home with you.
 If there is a reason you prefer to provide our own cake, please let me know and we can discuss the situation.